8 Things to Consider When Remodeling Your Property After a Disaster

-From the hurricanes in the southeast to fires in the west and tornados in the Midwest, disaster can strike anywhere in America.
-Structural damage and water damage can be caused by wind, hail, tornados, and other natural occurrences.
+From the hurricanes in the southeast to fires in the west and tornadoes in the Midwest, disaster can strike anywhere in America.
+Structural damage and water damage can be caused by wind, hail, tornadoes, and other natural occurrences.
 After the disaster comes the recovery.

 Recovering from the disaster comes in two forms – clean up and remodel.
 Given how fast mold forms after water damage, you have to act fast and make some calls.
 When you are already in a stressful situation, you might be unclear of how to handle remodel and repair.
-From the insurance company to a repair contractor, there is a lot to a remodel.
+There is a lot to a remodel, from the insurance company to a general contractor.
 You might even be taking this time to upgrade!
 To help in this situation, here are things to know when remodeling after a natural disaster.

 1. Insurance Can Help

 After flooding, water, or wind damage, you might be facing significant structural damage.
 Local officials might even stop you from reentering your home.
 Proper cleanup might involve special equipment to handle water damage and fire hazards.
 While figuring out the cleanup, contact your insurance company.
 Keep in mind other people will also be in this situation after a disaster so insurance companies and contracting companies will be busy.
 The sooner you initiate the process, the better it will be for your remodel.

 Depending on the type of disaster, the damage and subsequent risk will look different.
 Standing water after a hurricane or flood actually poses a fire risk.
 This is due to the potential electrical short in appliances and internal wiring.
 Water also means mold formation.
 Mold risk increases over time, especially if it is not completely removed in the cleanup process.
 If authorities allow you to reenter, rescue personal items.
 Be prepared for the contractor to take time to fully clean and remove mold and mildew before starting the remodel job.